Article By: John Gist ‡ Edited By: Leanne Ridgeway

-Wizzerd are on their first ever tour and at the time of this show, they are halfway through their trek.
-They recently shared stage on various stops with Mos Generator, Slow Season, Ancient Spell, Old Blood, Rare Breed, Salem’s Bend, Nebula Drag, and Black Pussy, to name a few.
+Wizzerd is on their first-ever tour and at the time of this show, they are halfway through their trek.
+They recently shared the stage on various stops with Mos Generator, Slow Season, Ancient Spell, Old Blood, Rare Breed, Salem’s Bend, and Nebula Drag, to name a few.

 On drums, Ian Henneforth plays the crap out of them and was extra on point tonight – he was performing for his drumming teacher.
 There is no doubt that he stands out at many shows with his furious playing.
 On bass is the steady laid back influence of Omar Alvarado.
 Finally, the founder of the band, a woolly mammoth of a man playing lead guitar is Sean Van Haitsma.
 He steadily brings the slow and deep thunder on his guitar throughout the set.